Balanced scoring, stifling defense lead WV over Okla. St.

 STILLWATER, Okla.
+(AP) — It was a night where the ball just wasn’t falling for either team, but in the end, West Virginia’s defense was more stifling and that was the difference.

-(AP) — Oscar Tshiebwe scored 12 points and Derek Culver had nine points and 12 rebounds to help lead No. 17 West Virginia to a 55-41 victory over Oklahoma State on Monday night.
+Offensively, Oscar Tshiebwe scored 12 points and Derek Culver had nine points and 12 rebounds to help lead No. 17 West Virginia to a 55-41 victory over Oklahoma State on Monday night.

+Despite shooting just 38.8 % (19 of 49) from the floor, and just 55 % (11 of 20) from the free-throw line, the Mountaineers were able to maintain at least a double-digit lead for virtually the entire second half.
+They also won the rebounding battle 40-36.

+“I thought we did a pretty good job of staying in front of them, we didn’t turn them loose much,” said West Virginia coach Bob Huggins.
+“And we rebounded.
+Pretty much, it was one and done, which really helps, not giving them extra shots.”

 After defeating then-No. 5 Ohio State 67-59 on Dec.
-29, the Mountaineers fell 60-53 to No. 3 Kansas on Saturday, but rebounded in a big way in this one, maintaining at least a double-digit lead for virtually the entire second half.
+29, the Mountaineers fell 60-53 to No. 3 Kansas on Saturday, but bounced back in a big way in this one, especially defensively.

+“We tried to fix a couple of things from Saturday, where we did a better job of containing people,” Huggins said of the West Virginia defense.
+“But they had a bad day.
+We had a bad day, too.
+It was hard for me to watch sometimes.
+It was neither one of our better games.”

 Lindy Waters had 12 points for Oklahoma State (9-5, 0-2), which is 2-5 in its last seven after starting the season 7-0.
-Waters became the 42nd player in OSU history to reach the 1,000-point milestone.
+Despite shooting just 4 of 16 from the floor, including 1 of 9 from beyond the arc, Waters became the 42nd player in OSU history to reach the 1,000-point milestone.

 Cameron McGriff added 10 points and eight rebounds for the Cowboys.